ElementsProject/lightning/doc/HACKING.md

 -------

 There are three kinds of tests.
-For best results, you should have valgrind installed, and build with DEVELOPER=1 (currently the default).
+For best results, you should have valgrind installed, and build with DEVELOPER=1.

 * source tests - run by `make check-source`, looks for whitespace, header order, and checks formatted quotes from BOLTs if BOLTDIR